Curtis Donovan: Storylines

 Michael (Nathaniel Martello-White) arrives at the community service and Curtis, Seth and Rudy are infected with his power of an infectious greed which makes those around him desperate to get his briefcase full of money.
 Curtis is locked in a freezer by Seth and Rudy who try to get him out of the way.
 Jess (Karla Crome) and Finn (Nathan McMullen) join community service.
 They rescue Curtis from the freezer, only to be locked in the freezer themselves by Rudy.
 Michael is locked in with them and infects them.
-Finn and Jess are released by Rudy's otherself who tells them where the briefcase is.
+Finn and Jess are released by Rudy's other self who tells them where the briefcase is.
 Finn steals it for himself.
 On the community centre roof Finn is confronted by the group only for Michael to fall to his death, breaking his power over the group.
 Curtis meets trainee probation worker Lola (Lucy Gaskell) and later has sex with her.
 After beginning a relationship, Lola harms herself and claims to Curtis that her ex-boyfriend, Jake, is responsible.
 Angered, Curtis tells her he will go over to his apartment and make sure it doesn't happen again.
 However, Lola warns him that Jake is unhinged and he'd need to take protection.
 She offered him a gun, an offer he initially refused.
 Still, he takes it and bursts into the apartment, accidentally killing Jake after a short brawl.
 Feeling guilty and shamed, Curtis begins to suspect Lola is not all that she seems and decided to use his resurrection power to bring back Jake and find out the truth.
 However, he is bitten in the process turning into a zombie himself.
 After witnessing Finn finish off Jake and hiding his secret from the rest, Curtis begins to feed on small animals.
 However, despite his best efforts, Rudy finds out and regrettably reveals to the others they were going to have to kill him.
 Meanwhile, Curtis finds out that the apparent trainee probation worker was an aspiring actress, struck by the storm, who turned into her femme fatale character, Lola.
 Before he can do anything to help her, however, events transpire to make her current boyfriend believe Curtis has begun to stalk and harm her.
 Being suddenly knocked unconscious on his way home, Curtis reawakens in a disused factory ruin.
-It is here, that he meets Lola after she kills her current boyfriend and Curtis, making it seem like the two fought over her.
-But, Curtis, unaffected by the bullet, springs up, biting and killing Lola with her own gun.
+It is here that he meets Lola after she kills her current boyfriend and Curtis, making it seem like the two fought over her.
+But Curtis, unaffected by the bullet, springs up, biting and killing Lola with her own gun.
 Then, after a brief saddened call from Rudy begging him to reconsider his next move, Curtis shoots himself in the head, ending the curse but also his life.
 Curtis' death is then mentioned briefly in the next episode as a suicide.